People always ask me about my daily routine.

 That’s the kind of stuff I dump into my lunch breaks…

-If I don’t have a lunch appointment with a friend, I use them to address all the random stuff from personal errands to checking in on friends to scheduling Paper Wings Tweets to researching prehistoric freaks.
+If I don’t have a lunch appointment with a friend, I use them to address all the random stuff from personal errands to checking in on friends to scheduling social media posts or doing research for my comic.

 But I want to write a post about “How To Get The Most Out Of Your Lunch Break” eventually, so I’ll save that topic for later.